AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 **(6) Nuclear fuel vs. Uranium fuel cells:** Using uranium-235 for nuclear reactor fuel cells yields up to hundreds of times more energy from it compared to using it for nuclear fuel, but you unlock nuclear fuel alongside Kovarex enrichment, meaning that uranium-235 stops being rare when nuclear fuel is available.

 **(7) Adding modules for energy gains:** Efficiency modules offer energy gains by reducing the processing energy usage, and efficiency 1 modules make a good difference while being cheap to produce.
-Productivity modules can offer energy gains by creating more processed fuel, and the effect compounds such that you can get exponential increases in the fuel output overall.
+Productivity modules can offer energy gains by creating more processed fuel, and the effect compounds such that it leads to exponential increases overall in the fuel output.
 Speed modules can offer energy gains when used alongside productivity modules by compensating for the speed losses that increase the power consumption.

 **(8) Usefulness of processing fuels:** It depends on a number of factors, but ultimately you have to make rocket fuel anyway in order to make rocket parts, and even before then processed fuels are useful for vehicles.

-These questions have been pretty fun for me to explore and I hope they were interesting to you to read!
+These questions have been pretty fun for me to explore and I hope they were interesting for you to read!
 Do you have any additions or similar questions about fuels or other game mechanics?
 Feel free to get in touch on Reddit or Discord via the links at the bottom of the article!

 #